 “Thanks to the PhD program at NEOMA Business School, I have been able to achieve my position as an assistant professor in marketing at National Economics University – the leading university in management, business administration and economics in Vietnam”

-- Admissions to salaried positions of NEOMA’s research centres:
+- Admissions to funded positions of NEOMA’s Areas of Excellence:

-Please fill in the form here, if you would like us to send you information about these positions as soon as they are announced (late January).
+Please fill in the form here, if you would like us to send you information about these positions as soon as they are announced.

 - Admissions to other salaried positions:

 Occasionally, NEOMA’s research centres may announce additional salaried PhD positions, in addition to the positions mentioned above.
 The additional positions are financed by the faculty’s externally funded research projects.
 These positions may emerge throughout the year and successful applicants may join the PhD programme within one or two months after application (i.e. not necessarily only in September).
 Currently, there are no such positions open, however.
-Please revisit this page at the end of January, to check if such positions have been announced.
+Please revisit this page regularly, to check if such positions have been announced.

 - Admissions to independently-funded position:

 In rare cases, applicants may also be admitted to the PhD programme independently of the aforementioned salaried positions.
 In such cases, you should provide evidence that (a) you will be a full-time student (i.e., that you will not be working elsewhere for more than 30% of your time) and that (b) you will have secured funding for the full duration of your studies (e.g., a grant from a company, foundation, government, etc).
 In case you want to apply for a non-salaried position, you still need to select one of the research themes/projects listed in the application form, while also notifying on the application form, that you are applying for an independently-funded position.